unionj-cloud/go-doudou.unionj.cloud/docs/guide/getting-started.md

     └── vo.go
 ```

-- helloworld_deployment.yaml: k8s deploy file for stateless service used for monolith architecture services
+- helloworld_deployment.yaml: k8s deploy file for stateless service, recommended to be used for monolith architecture services
-- helloworld_statefulset.yaml: k8s deploy file for stateful service used for microservice architecture services
+- helloworld_statefulset.yaml: k8s deploy file for stateful service, recommended to be used for microservice architecture services

 #### Deploy
 ::: tip